Sekai0NI0itamio/install-minecraft-modpacks/README.md

 # DESCRIPTION
 **Reverse engineered how CurseForge handles file downloads**, usually you have to download the 500 Mb enormous app just to install a mod pack, that has.json and.html.
 Well now, time has changed, no more storage stealing from CurseForge, and no more time wasting from CurseForge, you can now **insta(not insta, but FASTLY) download the mods** inside the modpack and add them to your Minecraft.

+# TESTED COMPUTERS
+currently only **Mac OS** is the only tested computer that this code will 100% work on, not sure if windows or linux will work, if it doesn't, leave a comment, ill try my best to fix it.

 # HOW TO DOWNLOAD
 In your **TERMINAL**, type in `https://github.com/Sekai0NI0itamio/install-minecraft-modpacks.git`, and hit enter.
 NEXT, type in `cd install-minecraft-modpacks`, and hit enter.